 A mid-rise apartment is defined as having 5-11 floors and has at least one elevator.
 These types of buildings are often the ones you’ll see sprout up in urban areas that offer a few floors of apartments without becoming a high-rise building.

-A micro apartment is similar to a studio apartment but is often less than 400 square feet.
+A micro-apartment is similar to a studio apartment but is often less than 400 square feet.
 So they are quite small, hence the name “micro.”
 They will include an area that allows for a bed or convertible sofa, a small kitchen, and a small bathroom.
 They can be great for individuals working and living in a metro area and who want to pay less in rent.

 You’ll often find railroad apartments in old brownstone-type buildings that are narrow from the front but go back a long way.
 These apartments will have a long rectangular shape with a living area in the front, passing the kitchen and eventually a hallway with bedrooms and bathrooms.

 A studio apartment is one large room that combines the living space, sleeping area, and kitchen all in one.
 The bathroom will be separate, and as we spoke on before, alcove and convertible apartments are variants of a basic studio apartment.
-These are often less expensive than one and two bedrooms.
+Studio apartments are often less expensive than one and two bedrooms.
 Room dividers can help give a little more privacy to a sleeping area in the great room.

 Similar to duplex apartments, these are multi-family homes that contain 3 separate living spaces.
 These will often be divided with their own entrances and floors.